-Symphony Onion Soup Recipe
+Symphony Onion Soup

 You won't miss a step with this savory soup that has a touch of sweetness from molasses.
 Tender onions and a beefy broth make it especially noteworthy.
 You can serve it solo or topped with Quarter Note Croutons.